Top 31 Best FREE Things to Do in Paris

 Paris Danses en Seine is an association that offers free outdoor dance classes every summer, in the alcoves along the Quai Saint-Bernard.

-Accessible to all levels, this friendly activity lets you discover various dance styles while enjoying the picturesque setting of the Parisian quays.
+Accessible to all levels, this friendly activity lets you discover various dance styles while enjoying the picturesque setting of the Parisian river banks.
 Classes are varied, covering different types of music and movement, from contemporary to rock and salsa.

 Simply walk along the quayside to find the dance style that suits you best.